eagerashwani/100DaysOfCode/README.md

 ### Media Query
 - CSS Media Queries allows you to create responsive websites across all the screen sizes.
   <img src="https://github.com/eagerashwani/100DaysOfCode/blob/main/images/mediaquery1.png?raw=true" />
+- Always put your media query code in the end of css file.
 - himHtml
   ```html
     <h1>This is heading</h1>